Gallery 3I: Woodblock Prints by Yamamoto Shōun

 Yamamoto Shōun (1870-1965) was a Japanese print designer, painter, and illustrator for the magazine Japanese Life Illustrated.
 The prints below are from a series of miniature landscape prints which were published by Matsuki Heikichi.

-The print to the left is after the design The Moon Between the Trees by Yamamoto Shoun which was originally published by Matsuki Heikichi.
+The print to the left is after The Moon Between the Trees by Yamamoto Shoun which was originally published by Matsuki Heikichi.
 This print is signed Raichiku.
 The print was published by the Shima Art Company which is known to have had print designs reproduced for sale in the U.S. that were often adapted from an existing work and then misattributed to a different artist.
 Compared to the original print in the gallery above, this print has significant modifications, particularly in the composition of the trees on both banks of the river.